AvaloniaUI/AvaloniaPro/.github/ISSUE_TEMPLATE/bug_report.md

       id: logs
       attributes:
           label: Relevant log output
           description: Please attach any relevant log output.
 You can find the logs in the Output panel (View -> Output) under the Avalonia for VS Code channel.
+If no logs are available, write N/A.
           render: shell
-      validations:
-          required: true
     - type: textarea
       id: additional-info
       attributes: